Where do Harvard Ophthalmology residents complete their internship?

 Is research required?

-Research is not required, but many residents chose to work on clinical or basic science projects with the faculty.
+Research is not required, but many residents choose to work on clinical or basic science projects with the faculty.
+Residents learn about research opportunities through an annual Faculty Research Showcase and have protected research time built into their schedule across three years.

 What is the publication requirement?